 Negging is a form of emotional manipulation where someone gives you a backhanded compliment or subtle insult to lower your self-esteem and gain the upper hand.

-It’s designed to make you second-guess yourself and seek their approval.
+It’s designed to make you second-guess yourself and chase their approval.
 In other words, it’s manipulation dressed up as flirtation.

 You’re not crazy for feeling weird after a comment like that.
 That discomfort is your intuition trying to protect you.

 Negging doesn’t always sound like an insult at first, which is why it’s easy to overlook.
-Here are a few red flags to watch out for:
+Here are some red flags:

-They say something that seems nice at first, but leaves you feeling insecure.
+They say something that seems nice at first, but leaves you insecure.

 “You’re smarter than I thought.”

-They pit you against someone else to spark competition or make you feel inadequate.
+They pit you against someone else to spark competition.

-They disguise their insults as humor but get defensive when you don’t laugh.
+They disguise insults as humor, then gaslight you when you don’t laugh.

 “Relax, I’m just joking.
 You’re too sensitive.”

-They downplay your accomplishments or make subtle jabs about your appearance.
+They downplay your accomplishments or make jabs about your looks.

 “That’s cool that you run a blog.
 Do people actually read it?”